-As a result of the current estate tax exemption amount ($12.06 million in 2022), many people no longer need to be concerned with federal estate tax.
-Before 2011, a much smaller amount resulted in estate… Read More »Don’t forget about income tax planning
+As a result of the current estate tax exemption amount ($12.06 million in 2022), many estates no longer need to be concerned with federal estate tax.
+Before 2011, a much smaller amount resulted in estate… Read More »Don’t forget income taxes when planning your estate

 Many contractors likely sat up and took notice in August when the Inflation Reduction Act (IRA) was signed into law.
 The IRA is expected to have a substantial impact on the construction industry, largely because… Read More »Construction industry awaits guidance on new energy tax incentives